44 things you didn’t know you could do in Queensland

 4. Enter into an underwater oasis when you dive the SS Yongala, aka, one of the world’s top 10 shipwreck dives.
 A colourful metropolis of giant coral structures and marine life, the wreck – which is now over a century old – lies 110 metres long and 28 metres deep off the coast of Townsville.

 6. Bask in a winter wonderland when snow falls in Southern Queensland Country.
-Some years when the temperature reaches below freezing, Stanthorpe and surrounding regions like Eukey and Girraween National Park turn into a scene straight out of an American Christmas movie.
-But for those times when Mother Nature doesn’t treat us to her frosty goodness, there’s always the annual Snowflakes in Stanthorpe Festival to make up for it.
+When the temperature reaches below freezing, Stanthorpe and surrounding regions like Eukey and Girraween National Park turn into a scene straight out of an American Christmas movie.

 7. Stroll through the longest lava tube systems in the world.